-Possible Conflicts of Interest of Directors and Officers of the Company

-Certain of the directors and officers of the Company also serve as directors and/or officers of other companies involved in natural resource exploration and development and, consequently, there exists the possibility for such directors and officers to be in a position of conflict.
-There can be no assurance that any decision made by any of such directors and officers involving the Company will be made in accordance with their duties and obligations to deal fairly and in good faith with a view to the best interests of the Company and its shareholders.
+Possible Conflicts of Interest of Directors and Officers of the Company any of such directors and officers involving the Company will be made in accordance with their duties and obligations to deal fairly and in good faith with a view to the best interests of the Company and its shareholders.
 In the event that the Company's directors and officers are subject to conflicts of interest, there may be a material adverse effect on its business.